 The re-treatment of tailings at Century commenced in August 2018 and is currently ramping up to name-plate capacity of over 500,000 tonnes per annum of zinc concentrate.

 The restarting of operations at Century, initially via tailings reprocessing, allows much of the scheduled rehabilitation to be achieved through new cash flow generating site activities.
 In the case of the Century Tailings Deposit, after reprocessing of the tailings has occurred, the material is planned to be relocated back into the existing open pit, which allows for final encapsulation via subaqueous deposition and eliminates the need for capping of the tailings dam on surface.

 The reprocessing of tailings and encapsulation within the open pit also provides a significant reduction in the overall footprint of disturbance of the Century mining operations and therefore is expected to allow for a progressive reduction in the total financial assurance required for the site.

 In addition to tailings reprocessing, extraction of defined in-situ base metal deposits, phosphate deposits and regional toll treatment opportunities will also be assessed, potentially providing further economic benefits and assistance toward scheduled site rehabilitation.

-For more information on Century’s processing plant, please click HERE.
+For more information on the Restart Feasibility Study, please click HERE.

 MMG is supportive of New Century’s plan for progressive economic rehabilitation of Century and also recognises the significant additional benefits restarting operations will bring including continued employment opportunities and regional economic activity.
 This includes a commitment of A$46.6M toward the funding of ongoing rehabilitation, care and maintenance and meeting Century’s existing stakeholder payment obligations.

-For more information on the acquisition of the Century Mine, please visit our Announcements page and see our announcement dated 20 April 2017.
+For more information on the acquisition of the Century Mine, please download our press release HERE.